rythrojaofficial/axis45/events/260131/backflip-a-thon.md

 ### Why a Fundraiser?
-Our time in our current space is almost up and we are in the thick of a lease renegotiation.
+Our time in our current space is almost up and we are in the thick of a heated lease renegotiation.

 Our evil landlords decided that this would be their best opportunity to make a buck and have somehow materialized $8k+ worth of fees out of thin air after increasing our monthly rent by $500/month without warning.
+They hope to make us accept worse terms for the lease extension if we can't pay a decent portion even if we're disputing their claims to that amount.

 Axis 45 is a sacred space, a home away from home.
 The funds from our backflip-a-thon will either help get us through the renegotiation or allow us to relocate.
 Please help us to continue serving the community we've built.